juliocarneiro/hacking-tools/README.md

 Repository | Description
 ---- | ----
 [Nmap](https://nmap.org/) | Nmap ("Network Mapper") is a free and open source (license) utility for network discovery and security auditing.
+[assetfinder](https://github.com/tomnomnom/assetfinder) | Find domains and subdomains potentially related to a given domain.
+[Subfinder](https://github.com/projectdiscovery/subfinder) | Subfinder is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources.
+It has a simple modular architecture and is optimized for speed. subfinder is built for doing one thing only - passive subdomain enumeration, and it does that very well.
+[Findomain](https://github.com/Findomain/Findomain) | The complete solution for domain recognition.
+Supports screenshoting, port scan, HTTP check, data import from other tools, subdomain monitoring, alerts via Discord, Slack and Telegram, multiple API Keys for sources and much more.
 [Amass](https://github.com/OWASP/Amass) | The OWASP Amass Project performs network mapping of attack surfaces and external asset discovery using open source information gathering and active reconnaissance techniques.
+[shuffleDNS](https://github.com/projectdiscovery/shuffledns) | MassDNS wrapper written in go that allows you to enumerate valid subdomains using active bruteforce as well as resolve subdomains with wildcard handling and easy input-output support.

 ## ‍💻 Recon APIs